ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 These versions are validated for compatibility with the supported AIX levels on Power Virtual Server.

-> **Note**: Supported AIX and PowerHA combinations for Power Virtual Server might differ from on-prem environments.
-Ensure that your environment matches the supported combinations listed above.

 > **Note**: The agent installation script requires the `curl` command, which is not supported on AIX 7.1.
 Agent installation is supported on AIX 7.2 and AIX 7.3.

 - **PowerHA System Mirror software**